Daniel Pinkwater: Early life, family and education

-Born Manus Pinkwater in Memphis, Tennessee, to Jewish immigrant parents from Poland.
-He describes his father, Philip Pinkwater, as a "ham-eating, iconoclastic Jew" and "gangster" who was expelled from Warsaw by the decent Jews.
-He and his family moved to Chicago, where he was raised.
+Manus Pinkwater was born on November 15, 1941, in Memphis, Tennessee, to Jewish immigrant parents from Poland.
+He describes his father, Philip, as a "ham-eating, iconoclastic Jew" and "gangster" who was expelled from Warsaw by the decent Jews.
+Pinkwater and his family moved to Chicago, where he was raised.

-He attended the Black-Foxe Military Institute in Hollywood, where he befriended Errol Flynn's son Sean, and wound up in high school back in Chicago.
-After graduating, he attended Bard College, in New York State.
+Pinkwater attended the Black-Foxe Military Institute in Hollywood, where he befriended Errol Flynn's son Sean, and wound up in high school back in Chicago.
+After graduating, Pinkwater attended Bard College, in New York State.
 An art major, he found the experience of studying art in a college unsatisfactory, and served an apprenticeship with sculptor David Nyvall in Chicago.
-After three years, Nyvall told Pinkwater that he would never make a sculptor, and Nyvall had always thought he would be a writer.
-Pinkwater says he always regretted the unkind things he said to Nyvall on that occasion.
+After three years, Nyvall told Pinkwater that he would never make it as a sculptor, and Nyvall had always thought Pinkwater would be a writer.
+Pinkwater says that he always regretted the unkind things he said to Nyvall on that occasion.

 A moment of fame came when he posed as Inspector Fermez LaBouche for the fumetti strip that ran in the final issues of Help!
-(September 1965); he had been spotted at a party by Terry Gilliam.
+(September 1965); Pinkwater had been spotted at a party by Terry Gilliam.
 Pinkwater rode in a Volkswagen convertible to a photo shoot with Gilliam, Robert Crumb, and Help's creator Harvey Kurtzman—none of the men had any interest in the others.
-He met a children's book editor by chance at a party; he invited her to his studio to promote an African artist's cooperative, and she suggested that he illustrate a book.
+He met a children's book editor by chance at a party; Pinkwater invited her to his studio to promote a Tanzanian artist's cooperative, and she suggested that he illustrate a book.
 Pinkwater received a $1,500 advance for his first book, The Terrible Roar (1970), after replying that he would try to write the book himself.

-With his wife Jill, Pinkwater published a dog training book and ran an obedience school while living in Hoboken, New Jersey.
-At the time, he was training to become an art therapist, but found he was unsuited to the work and dropped his studies.
-However, he attended a meeting of an unspecified cult with a therapy client, and later joined the cult.
-Pinkwater says "the quality of the [cult's] rip-off was so minor you could ignore it", although both he and Jill later left the cult.
+With his wife, Jill, Pinkwater published a dog training book and ran an obedience school while living in Hoboken, New Jersey.
+At the time, he was training to become an art therapist, but found that he was unsuited to the work and dropped his studies.
+However, Pinkwater attended a meeting of an unspecified cult with a therapy client.
+He and Jill later joined the cult, then eventually left it.

-Pinkwater is a trained artist and has illustrated many of his books, but for more recent works, that task has passed to his wife, Jill Pinkwater.
-His artistic technique varies from work to work, with some books illustrated in computer drawings, others in woodcuts and others in Magic Marker.
+Pinkwater is a trained artist and has illustrated many of his books, but for more recent works, that task has passed to his wife, Jill.
+Pinkwater's artistic technique varies from work to work, with some books illustrated in computer drawings, others in woodcuts and others in Magic Marker.

 Pinkwater varies his name slightly between books (for instance, "Daniel Pinkwater", "Daniel M. Pinkwater", "Daniel Manus Pinkwater", "D. Manus Pinkwater").
 He adopted the name Daniel in the 1970s after consulting his cult's guru, who said his true name should begin with a "D".